canonical/http-proxy-operators/http-proxy-policy-operator/README.md

 [![Promote charm](https://github.com/canonical/http-proxy-operators/actions/workflows/promote_charm.yaml/badge.svg)](https://github.com/canonical/http-proxy-operators/actions/workflows/promote_charm.yaml)
 [![Discourse Status](https://img.shields.io/discourse/status?server=https%3A%2F%2Fdiscourse.charmhub.io&style=flat&label=CharmHub%20Discourse)](https://discourse.charmhub.io)

-The HTTP proxy policy is a charm in the family of policy charms, used to filter relations that request resources.
+The HTTP proxy policy is a charm in the family of policy charms used to filter relations that request resources.
 In the case of the HTTP proxy policy charm, it receives `http-proxy` relations, filters them based on rules set by the administrator, combines the requests, and forwards them to the backend.
 The